DatAasee Architecture Documentation

 /ready Endpoint (Public)

-NOTE: This endpoint only reports ready if processor and database are ready.
+NOTE: This endpoint reports ready if processor and database are ready.

 /health Endpoint (Private)